biopragmatics/oquat/docs/invalids/prefix/mesh.md

-# wikipedia
+# mesh: Medical Subject Headings

+This page summarize the different resources that reference `mesh` but use local unique identifiers that do not match the standard pattern of ^(C|D)\d{6,9}$.
+Of the 15 resources,
-The following 3 variants were found: ['MESH', 'MSH', 'MeSH']
+3 variants on the standard prefix were found: ['MESH', 'MSH', 'MeSH'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref              |   usages_count | usages                                                  |
 |----------------------------|----------------|---------------------------------------------------------|